It is said that fact is stranger than fiction. The case of the Macedonian king Ptolemy Keraunos (Πτολεμαῖος Κεραυνός) certainly confirms this.

 (Just.
 24.2’1-3’9; see also Memn.
 8’7; Plut: Mor 112’A; Trog: Prol 24).

-However, apparently Arsinoe’s grief did not last long.
-Shortly afterwards she returned to Egypt where she continued her intrigues and probably instigated the accusation and exile of her other brother, Ptolemy II’s, first wife (another Arsinoe – confusingly called Arsinoe I).
+However, Arsinoe’s grief did not last long.
+Shortly afterwards she returned to Egypt where she continued her intrigues and instigated the accusation and exile of her other brother’s wife (another Arsinoe – confusingly called Arsinoe I).
 Arsinoe II then married her brother Ptolemy II (Pausanias (I 7.1).
 As a result, both were given the epithet “Philadelphoi” (Greek: Φιλάδελφοι, “Sibling-loving”) (see also S.M.
 Burstein, “Arsinoe II Philadelphos: A Revisionist View”, in W.L.
 Adams and E.N.
 Borza (eds), Philip II, Alexander the Great and the Macedonian Heritage (Washington, 1982), 197-212).
 For all her worldly charms the Ptolemy (s) sister/wife was subsequently deified and worshipped as a goddess after her death (see Ladynin I, Popova E. (2010) An Egyptian Pendant from the Settlement ‘Chayka’ (North-Western Crimea) and the Posthumous Divinization of Arsinoe II Philadelphos.
 In: Vestnik drevney istorii (Journal of Ancient History) 2 (273), 2010, p.
 71-85 (in Russian).

 Cameo Gonzaga.
 Ptolemy II and Arsinoe II (III c.
 BC, Alexandria.
 Hermitage)